mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 combine that with like asynchronous first communication.
-So it means like we don't actually chat chit chat all day long, but like we use, you know, long form of communication, mostly of course, like we do some meetings here and there, but like most of our communication is written.
-And , this is kind of like, I think the ideal situation to create like really great software.
+So it means like we don't actually chat chit chat all day long, but like we use, you know, long form of communication, mostly of course, like we do some meetings here and there, but like most of our communication is written, like in long form.
+This is kind of like, I think the ideal situation to create like really great software.
 Yeah.
 And so that's the first step, and I think there's like multiple layers to this.
-So first of all, you know, I love the problems that we handle in software is very, very hard.
+So first of all, you know, a lot of the problems that we handle in software is very, very hard.
 So, you know, like if you ping me about like really on Slack, for instance, or Microsoft teams about a really hard problem, like, it's very unlikely that I will just be able to answer it right away.